someyaaltous/Angular-Country-Project/README.md

 # [Angular-Country-Project](https://angular-country-app.web.app/countries)

 ## Introduction:
-- This project includes all Countries in the world, with some information for each country such as the name, flag, population and capital in the countries page
+- This project displays all Countries in the world, with some information for each country such as the name, flag, population and capital in the countries page
-- Also we have a details page includes additional information about any country like border countries, subregion, time zone
+- Also the site has a details page includes additional information about any country like border countries, subregion, time zone

 ## How to Use this project !!